Natasquare/handler/README.md

 ### Features

 - Multiple prefixes
-- Built-in cooldown system
+- Reloading function
-- Uhhh very cool console stuffs
+- That's all, you should appriciate this smh

 ### Notes